 - Generic templates

-- No SEO or marketing tools
+- Often, no SEO or marketing tools

-- No support
+- Limited support

 - Limited bandwidth and storage